 - Undersized Path MTU and oversized TCP MSS (more info)

 Monitoring routing is important to understand reachability and network paths that can affect network performance, leading to high packet loss or latency.
 Use a BGP test to measure BGP updates, path changes and reachability from networks around the world.
 Or monitor reachability from your own network using a BGP Private Peer.
-The BGP layer can be included in Page Load, HTTP, Voice, Network and DNS Server tests.
+The BGP layer can be included in Page Load, HTTP, FTP, Voice, Network and DNS Server tests.

 - Path changes and Updates